Quick summary of key school information

 |Native English speaking teachers||

-The vast majority of our teacher are native English speakers (from American, Canadian, British, Australian, and New Zealand).
-Less than 10% have English as a second language.
+Our teachers are predominantly native English speakers ( from America, Canada, the United Kingdom, Australia, and New Zealand).
+Below 10% have English as a second language.

 |Language support for students not fluent in English||